 Expertise: Business: finance and economics; international economic policy; tariffs and protection; intellectual property; royalty rates on patents; the price of new technology; international finance; international economics; antitrust economics; firm valuation; business, economics & labor.

-Vice President for Student Affairs and Dean of Students, Department of Educational Leadership and Policy
+Vice President for Student Affairs and Dean of Students, Office of the President

 +1 512 471 1133

 Expertise: Higher Education policy, administration and finance; strategic planning; Leadership Development; Cultural Competence and International Cultural exchange

 Professor, Department of Educational Leadership and Policy, College of Education